Why you should know about the Stockdale Paradox

-I got a bit carried away when I wrote about hope and I nearly diverted off into a segway on the Stockdale Paradox - I held back and as promised have given it an post all of its own.
+I got a bit carried away when I wrote about hope and I nearly diverted off into a segway on the Stockdale Paradox - I held back and as promised have given it a post all of its own.

 First up I want to define paradox - because it's so easy to fling words about without clarity on the definition and what we mean when a phrase is used (I got into real trouble with using the word 'widget' recently - long story and won't be making any email topic soon).
 A paradox 'is a seemingly absurd or contradictory statement or proposition which when investigated may prove to be well founded or true.'
 I love the balance and duality and grey areas that come with our work so how we manage these is something that gets me quite inspired.